-In most switches, there are three main things that need to be addressed when setting up VLANs: the VLAN ID, the port participation, and if it will be tagged or untagged.
+Besides configuring the WebMux to use VLAN tags, the switches to which the WebMux is connected must be configured to use these tags.
+In most switches, there are three items to be addressed when setting up VLANs: the VLAN name, the port participation, and if it will be tagged or untagged.

-First is the VLAN ID.
-Creating a VLAN ID on the switch does not automatically determine whether or not it is tagged or untagged.
-It is merely reserving a group designator.
+First a VLAN must be chosen and named.
+Choosing a VLAN name on the switch does not automatically determine whether its VLAN is tagged or untagged.
+It merely specifies its name.